NOAA-OWP/LGAR-C/README.md

 ### LASAM Coupling to Soil Freeze Thaw (SFT) Model
 - Follow the instructions on [SoilFreezeThaw](https://github.com/NOAA-OWP/SoilFreezeThaw) repo to build SFT model and soil moisture profiles.
 Note [SoilMoistureProfiles](https://github.com/NOAA-OWP/SoilMoistureProfiles) is needed for the coupling of LASAM to SFT.
-- Realization file for LASAM-SFT coupling is provided in the [config/](./configs/) (realization_config_lasam_sft.json)
+- Realization file for LASAM-SFT coupling is provided in the [configs](./configs/) directory (realization_config_lasam_sft.json)

 ## Configuration File
-Example configuration files for the two examples above are provided in the [configs/](./configs/) directory contains.
+Example configuration files for the two examples above are provided in the [configs](./configs/) directory contains.
 The parameters in those configuration files are explained in the Table below.

 | Variable | Datatype |  Limits  | Units | Role | Process | Description |
 | -------- | -------- | ------ | ----- | ---- | ------- | ----------- |